Dense Baryonic Matter Predicted in "Pseudo-Conformal Model": Introduction

 \section{Introduction}

-In 2007 the Korean Government launched a five-year ``World-Class University (WCU)" Project, and the Hanyang University in Seoul was chosen as one of the projects to be under the directorship of Hyun Kyu Lee in the Physics Department.
+In 2008 the Korean Government launched a five-year ``World-Class University (WCU)" Project, and the Hanyang University in Seoul was chosen as one of the projects to be under the directorship of Hyun Kyu Lee in the Physics Department.
 The objective of the WCU/Hanyang was to elevate the university in basic science to the world-class level, in anticipation of the forth-coming establishment of an ambitious research institute called Institute of Basic Science (IBS).
 The subject matter picked was ``Baryonic Matter under Extreme Conditions in the Universe " to be focused on superdense matter expected to be found in massive compact stars on the verge of gravitational collapse.
 This subject matter was already one of the major themes in the Korea Institute of Advanced Studies (KIAS) in late 1990's and early 2000's while I was an invited professor in its School of Physics, working in collaboration with Hyun Kyu Lee, Dong-Pil Min and Byung-Yoon Park of Korea and Vicente Vento of Spain, all at the KIAS as visiting scholars.

 The property of dense baryonic matter in compact stars is in the realm of QCD involving both low and high densities.
 However QCD cannot access the density regimes, famously non-perturbative, of nuclear and compact star matter.
 Therefore there was no reliable theoretical tool to access the regimes concerned.
 Neither could it be accessed experimentally since no accelerators probing dense matter at low temperature involved were available then.
-What initiated at the WCU/Hanyang Project was to build a {\it single} unified theoretical framework to explore this uncharted density regimes starting with what was explored in KIAS.
-The objective was to formulate an effective field theory approach with a minimal number of unknown parameters, {\it postdict correctly} the known nuclear matter properties at $n\sim n_0\simeq 0.16$ fm$^{-3}$ and {\it predict} the terrestrial nuclear and compact-star properties that were yet to be measured.
+What initiated at the WCU/Hanyang Project was to build a {\it single} unified theoretical framework to explore {these} uncharted density regimes starting with what was explored in KIAS.
+The objective was to formulate an effective field theory approach with a minimal number of unknown parameters, {\it post-dict correctly} the known nuclear matter properties at $n\sim n_0\simeq 0.16$ fm$^{-3}$ and {\it predict} the terrestrial nuclear and compact-star properties that were yet to be measured.
 It was, in our mind, in anticipation of what is to be studied at the costly RIB machine ``RAON" approved to be constructed at the IBS.
-The advent of the recent gravity-wave measurements made feasible the early confrontation of some of the predictions with astrophysical observables.